Recruiting AI Talent. Is Your Company Ready?

 How do you tell if your company is ready for AI?
 You are ready for AI if you have a Chief Data Officer, a Data Science team, strategic data acquisitions, and a centralized data warehouse.
 At that point, you can start getting serious about AI.

-As technology recruiters, The Good Search conducts retained executive searches for data analytics and AI executives.
+As executive headhunters who recruit differently, The Good Search conducts retained executive searches for data analytics and AI executives.
 I have witnessed some of the leading technology companies transform themselves into AI Companies.

 In fact, the CEO of one such company made Artificial Intelligence a strategic imperative.
 All decisions since then have flowed from that commitment at the top.
 That happened years ago.
 In other words, if you’re just now starting to think about hiring AI talent and building out a team, you’re late to the party.
 But maybe those intelligence machines can figure out a way to play catch up.

 Executives who’d like to learn more about AI should check out Andrew Ng’s Coursera class “Machine Learning“.
 (You may want to brush up on your Linear Algebra with some lessons on the Khan Academy app.)
 Alternatively, you can check out the online course called “Artificial Intelligence: Implications for Business Strategy”.
 It is being offered by the MIT Sloan School of Management in partnership with the MIT Computer Science and Artificial Intelligence Laboratory, known as CSAIL.
 (The neat thing about the study of AI is that we’ll all be the wiser for it.)